Kyūyō: Dates

-After the first edition of 1745, the articles are written by the Ministry of GenealogiesCiizi-ja(系図座), that employed bureaucrats-historians who had been to China.
+After the first edition of 1745, the articles are written by the Ministry of Genealogies (系図座), that employed bureaucrats-historians who had been to China.

 Editorial choices

-Whereas most of the official documents of the Ryūkyū Kingdom make use of Chinese era names (with the few exceptions of the ones addressed to the Satsuma Domain, that use Japanese era names), the Cuujoo is the only document to use a chronology based on the reigns of the kings of Ryūkyū.
+Whereas most of the official documents of the Ryūkyū Kingdom make use of Chinese era names (with the few exceptions of the ones addressed to the Satsuma Domain, that use Japanese era names), the Kyūyō is the only document to use a chronology based on the reigns of the kings of Ryūkyū.

 It is integrally written in traditional Chinese characters.

 It should be mentioned that arbitrary dates have been added to some events, some articles that were distinct in the sources have been merged, some others have been reinterpreted and can be different from the source from which they are extracted.